 Set out performance and learning goals.
 By clearly managing the expectations, you provide certainty to your new employee as to what he or she needs to achieve to pass the probation period.

-2. Regular meetings
+2. Regular probation reviews and meetings

 Regularly check-in with your new hire to get a real sense about how they’re progressing.
 This gives your new employee every opportunity to raise questions about the business and their role.
 At the same time, you get to see their attitude and personality up close which will help you make a call on whether they’re a good fit with the other staff members and your company culture.